shakil79/MyFirstRepo/README.md

 - 👋 Hi, I’m @shakil79
-- 👀 I’m interested in e learning
+- 👀 I’m interested in AI Graphics and video
-- 🌱 I’m currently learning open edx wordpress and bitnami
+- 🌱 I’m currently learning easy to use AI tools
-- 💞️ I’m looking to collaborate on installations and getting started
+- 💞️ I’m looking to collaborate on getting started
 - 📫 How to reach me

 <!---